-Claire Stokes, Co-founder, Treasurer and Coordinator – World-wide
+Claire Stokes, Co-founder, Chairperson and Coordinator – World-wide

 I show, judge and now dedicate my spare time to rescuing and re homing Pointers from UK, Spain and further afield.
 I decided to set up Pointers In Need, a ‘not for profit organisation’ to enable our team to work closely together for the love of these dogs.
 Their well-being is always at the forefront of our combined efforts.

 Jan Britton, Co-founder

 Jan’s love of Pointers came from adopting a rescue a handsome orange/white called Hugo back in the early 90’s through The Pointer Rescue UK.
 She went on to adopt another and then became a failed foster Mum to another after one week!